pstorli/WPDFileTransfer/README.md

 The file Program.cs does a simple task of either copying a folder to/from the phone from your pc or  copying a file to/from the phone from your pc.

-See the top of theat file for instructions.
+See the top of that file for instructions.

 The fils that you may want to use in your project to copy to/from a phone are: